Export Of Cotton Garments from India

 Where and How Is Cotton Grown?

-Cotton is a widely grown plant fiber that is for use to make a variety of textile products.
-The Indian economy today is one of the largest in the world.
+Cotton, a widely cultivated plant fiber, is used to produce a variety of textile products.
+India, with one of the largest economies in the world, plays a significant role in the cotton industry.
 There are two main types of cotton plants: upland cotton and American Pima.
-Upland cotton, which makes up the vast majority of global production, is grown in warm climates with long growing seasons.
-On the other hand, American Pima is longer-staple cotton grown in cooler climates.
+Upland cotton, which accounts for the majority of global production, thrives in warm climates with extended growing seasons.
+In contrast, American Pima, known for its longer staple, is cultivated in cooler climates.

 Cotton Grown in India